 - For "credit default information", from our subscribers (including debt collectors) when a consumer defaults on an account.
 Our subscribers must not list a default until it is at least 30 days overdue.

-The Code requires us to have a brief summary of the rights that the Code gives to consumers.
+The Act requires us to have a brief summary of the rights that the Act gives to consumers.
 You can read this summary in English by visiting A summary of your Rights.

 The Summary has also been translated into a number of different languages.
 To view any of these please select the relevant language here: Maori, Samoan, Simplified Chinese, Traditional Chinese, Arabic, Farsi, Fijian, Hindi, Korean, Spanish or Tongan.